crossplane/crossplane/design/one-pager-moving-packages.md

 ## Goals

-The goal of this proposal is to support:
+The goal of this proposal is to ensure dependencies don't break when you:

-1. Moving a dependency to a different registry, organization, or repository
+1. Move a package to a different registry, organization, or repository
-2. Replicating a dependency to a different, potentially private, registry
+2. Replicate a package to a different, potentially private, registry

 Handling private registry authentication for dependencies isn't in scope for this design.
 It's covered by the [package `ImageConfig` proposal][imageconfig].